 - Will I have to pay them back if the at-fault driver is found?

 These are all good questions for the person injured in a hit-and-run.
 First, you may be able to file under your own auto insurance policy.
-Many policies have a medpay or personal injury protection (PIP) provision that pays for injuries in an auto accident regardless of fault.
+Many policies have a Medpay or personal injury protection (PIP) provision that pays for injuries in an auto accident regardless of fault.

-Typically, medpay will only pay for medical bills up to a capped amount, and you may have to pay the insurance company back if the at-fault driver is found and pays you for your losses.
+Typically, Medpay will only pay for medical bills up to a capped amount, and you may have to pay the insurance company back if the at-fault driver is found and pays you for your losses.

 PIP pays for medical bills plus lost time from work and some other things like permanent disability, etc. It also has a cap, but in most policies, you won’t have to pay them back if the at-fault driver is found.

-If that isn’t available, then many policies have an uninsured/underinsured provisions that will pay out when there is an accident involving a vehicle (even if it’s not yours) for some of your losses if there is no insurance or too little insurance.
+If that isn’t available, then many policies have an uninsured/underinsured provision that will pay out when there is an accident involving a vehicle (even if it’s not yours) for some of your losses if there is no insurance or too little insurance.
 Depending on the policy, this may cover some of the driver’s losses.

 Most of these questions and more can be answered by a competent attorney, one who knows the law regarding hit-and-run accidents and one that is experienced with insurance companies.
 Even if you don’t hire an attorney, you owe it to yourself to talk to one.
 Then you can make the decision informed and knowing what you are getting into if you decide to go it alone.